bmc/brizzled/id/111/index.md

 [Nintendo DS]: http://www.nintendo.com/ds

 I then pulled out my [Droid][] phone and asked them if they knew what it was.
-They did, of course, though some mistook it for an [iPhone][] I asked if it was a computer, and we talked about that for a minute or so.
+They did, of course, though some mistook it for an [iPhone][].
+I asked if it was a computer, and we talked about that for a minute or so.
 I showed them the flashlight app for it and talked about how someone actually sat down and wrote a program to grab the camera's flash and turn it on, and